 When can I take the LSAT?

 There are multiple test dates throughout the year you can sign up to take the LSAT.
 As of this writing, there are 10 times in the calendar year – so almost once a month.
 Each test date has a registration deadline.
-Below are the scheduled test dates for 2020 and 2021.
+Below are the scheduled test dates for 2021.

 - Saturday, January 16, 2021